 People tend to be hungrier at sea!
 Recall your own holidays experience, even if you have not been on sailing holidays before: Returning from the beach, not only the sense of hunger is strikingly stronger than your everyday life on dry land, but also everything tastes much better!
-To make sure nobody’s dying of hunger by dinnertime, serve healthy and refreshing snacks throughout the day .
+Here is a collection of top boating snacks ideas, refreshing and healthy to ensure nobody’s dying of hunger by dinnertime!

 Cranberry Feta Pinwheels